The Starborn Codex: Entry II

 • In the deep places, beneath moonlit waves and shifting tides, where Pearl would claim the depths.

-Around each fragment, the land itself changed.
+Around each fragment, the land – the air – itself changed.

 The power did not create the Courts.
+At least, that is not how we see it.

 For a time, there was peace.